 Below: A stand of Turk's-cap Lily in the Upland Garden.

-Notes: Eloise Butler first noted L. superbum in the Garden in 1908 in which she year she also planted more; she logged planting a dozen bulbs in 1910 that were obtained from Northrup King (Seed and Nursery Company) and she planted it again in 1911, '13, '14 and '17, the latter found within Glenwood Park which partially surrounded the Garden.
-As it is not native there, she either mis-identified it or it had been planted there.
-But on Oct.
-6, 1917 she planted more from Kelsey's Nursery on the East Coast.
-L. michiganense is indigenous to the area around the Garden, but was not originally found in the Garden.
-Curator Martha Crone planted it in the Garden in June 1946 (and also L. superbum).
-L. michiganense is native to most counties in the eastern half of Minnesota and a few further west in the west-central part of the state.
-L. superbum is not native to the state but widely introduced.
-It is native the the SE Quadrant of the U.S. L. michiganense has been replanted as recently as 2012 by Curator Susan Wilkins, who also added L. superbum in 2009.
+Notes: Eloise Butler noted it's seedpods in the Garden in September 1908 and planted more the same year, obtained from a Pennsylvania Nursery.
+As this was the first time it appears in her log, why was this non-native in the Garden?
+Had it been planted prior in Wirth Park and seeds ended up in the Garden?
+OR did she misidentify the seed pod and instead it was our native Michigan Lily?
+She logged planting a dozen bulbs in 1910 that were obtained from Northrup King (Seed and Nursery Company) and she planted it again in 1911, '13, '14 and '17, the latter found within Glenwood Park which partially surrounded the Garden.
+As it is not native there, she either mis-identified it or it had been planted there and that may explain its presence in 1908.
+On Oct.
+6, 1917 she planted more from Kelsey's Nursery on the East Coast; and more in 1925, '27, '28, and '32.
+Curator Martha Crone planted it in the Garden in June 1946.
+L. superbum is not native to the state but widely introduced for ornamental purposes.
+It is native the the SE Quadrant of the U.S. It has been replanted as recently as 2009 by Curator Susan Wilkins.

 Only two lily species are native to Minnesota: L. michiganense, Michigan Lily; and L. philadelphicum, Wood Lily.